 The low maintenance makes them an ideal choice for a container plant.
 Simply plant in a large decorative container with plenty of drainage holes.
 Use a standard potting mix and water regularly to enjoy the beauty of the Red Crape Myrtle.
 Place the containers strategically to block afternoon sun and shield your party from neighbors or unsightly views.
 Easy-peasy high style!

 The wonderful red blooms would contrast deliciously against an indigo blue glazed ceramic container.
 Try crisp white Chippendale-style or cast iron containers as a perfect foil to allow the shrub to take center stage.
 Or try a sophisticated tonal combination of natural terra cotta with this variety.

 #ProPlantTips for Care

 Plant them in full sun with at least 8 hours of direct sunlight.
-Always select a planting location that favor early morning sun as this will help to quickly dry the leaves off from any overnight dew.
+Always select a planting location that favors early morning sun, as this will help to quickly dry the leaves off from any overnight dew.

 The Red Crape Myrtle has something to offer whatever the season, and it will certainly offer you enjoyment for years to come.
 Order yours today.

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.

 Ever wonder what a larger plant will mean for your landscape?
 Container Sizes are really all about the age of the plant!

 Seasonally, Nature Hills offers hand selected, high quality bare root trees, shrubs and perennials.
 Bare root plants are sold by height from the top of the root system to the top of the plant.
 Plants may be taller than the height minimums.